 Cocoa Butter Conditioner bar, which has an acidic pH, I found a neutralizing solution for hair!
 I've been using this combination now for a couple of weeks and my hair feels very soft and manageable.

-Aloe Vera Avocado Shampoo Bar is made with aloe vera water, avocado butter, and the nourishing oils of castor, olive, and rice bran as well as citric acid.
-French green clay and ground spinach are added to naturally color the bars and the essential oils of tea tree and spearmint provide a refreshing scent!
+Aloe Vera Avocado Shampoo Bar as well as the Lemon Eucalyptus, Rosemary Mint and Papaya Orange Shampoo bars are made with aloe vera water, avocado butter, and the nourishing oils of castor, olive, and rice bran as well as citric acid.
+French green clay, ground spinach powder, and ground papaya seeds are added to naturally color the bars.

 Cocoa Butter Conditioner Bar is made with BTMS 50/50 (a conditioning emulsifier), cocoa butter, olive oil, castor oil, and scented with essential oils.
-The preservative phenonip is added to discourage mold growth since the bar will be exposed to water.
+The preservative glycine-benzoic acid, a paraben free preservative, is added to discourage mold growth since the bar will be exposed to water.

 Currently, I'm selling these bars separately but they really are meant to be used together for a healthy, neutralizing hair care solution that's plastic free!